-The overarching goal of the program is to interrupt the problematic health trajectory that lies ahead for many of the young patients who present to the pediatric ED, problems that clinicians already can see in the adult population, Bernstein observes.
+The overarching goal of the program is to interrupt the problematic health trajectory that lies ahead for many of the young patients who present to the pediatric ED — problems that clinicians already can see in the adult population, Bernstein says.

 “We definitely wanted something that was trauma-informed, respectful, and that young people could relate to ... so we [integrated into the role] the peer model of community in-reach, motivational interviewing, and screening and intervention,” he says.

 New data on the approach collected between January 2015 and November 2016 found that more than one-third of patients approached by HPAs lacked access to primary care, and so these patients were referred to an adolescent clinic, Bernstein explains.

 “The big issue was safe sex practices if the patients were sexually active; 65% of those surveyed were sexually active, and 43% didn’t use any birth control or contraception,” he says.
 These patients received safe sex education and were offered condoms.

 Bernstein adds that 65% of patients surveyed used drugs or alcohol in an unsafe way, with more than half using marijuana and alcohol.
 Many of these patients received alcohol and drug education along with a brief motivational interview.
 Patients identified with severe problems in this area were linked with either an inpatient or outpatient program.

 “We have a lot of internal resources at BMC.
 It is sort of a hub for addiction and at-risk alcohol and drug use,” he says.
 “We provide these services, and we also have community linkages to a lot of other resources.”